First Aid Scotland incorporating

 Which DEFIB?

 AED’s, DEFIBS, PAD units, Joules, IP ratings?
 Is it any wonder that choosing your defibrillator can be really confusing when sales staff talk of “essential” attributes you should be looking for.
-At AED-DEFIB-SHOP we will talk to you in plain english, explaining what you need to know, and let you choose the best unit for you (they’re not all the same).
-We’ll advise you on the unit that best suits your workplace environment, and not just sell you the one we have the biggest stock of.
-Phone us on 0800 0431 327 for a chat, we know you’ll be pleasantly surprised.
+At AED-DEFIB-SHOP we will make things simple, explaining what you need to know, and let you choose the best unit for you.
+We’ll advise you on the unit that best suits your workplace or home environment.
+Phone us on 0800 0431 327 for a chat or use our live web chat to speak to an expert, we’re here to help!

 We’ll spend a bit of time on the phone finding out what are your concerns about purchasing one of these potentially life-saving devices, and what environment it will be used in, who will be using it (we’ve installed defibrillators with scout troops) and even advise on maintenance and servicing.

-We want you to not only be delighted with your purchase, but to tell others about how well you were treated, and that makes us happy.
+We want you to not only be delighted with your purchase, but to have the peace of mind that your defibrillator is right for you, and that makes us happy.
 Our Managing Director (Duncan) is a qualified NHS trained general nurse, with extensive experience in both a Coronary Care and Intensive care environment, so knows what customers are looking for.

 FAQ's